Flutter-Buddies/README/README.md

 * **#github-names** - Put your name here to get added to the [Flutter Buddies Github Org](https://github.com/Flutter-Buddies) where our projects reside.
 * Group Project Voice chats are available for discussing a project you are working on.

+### Monthly Mass Meetups
+(**NEW**) The monthly mass meetups are for all the Flutter Buddies to come together once a month to discuss the server, flutter, projects, and more!

+* Monthly Mass Meetups are held on discord voice chat once a month on the last friday of the month.
+* **#mmm-reminder** - Get a reminder for the next upcoming MMM. **You will need to subscribe for the reminder EACH month**

+### Live Programming

+* **Pair Programming** Pair up and program with a pal.
+You'll find that coding with a cuz is fun and helpful.
+You can flutter with a friend anytime, just hop in a wait for someone or ask around.

-### Flutter Talks
+### Flutter Talks (temporarily suspended)
-(**NEW**) Flutter talks are regularly scheduled one or few to many edutainment talks driven by the community volunteers.
+Flutter talks are regularly scheduled one or few to many edutainment talks driven by the community volunteers.
 Learn about things like state management, IDEs, project architecture, interesting widgets and packages, and anything that someone wants to share.

 * Flutter talks are open to non-members to watch, but to ask questions or chat, you must be a member (see #welcome)
 * **#talks-calendar and #talks-reminders** are there for you to find a talk you're interested in and click the :white_check_mark: to get a PM reminder notification 15 minutes prior to talk.